Katie Christo's Wiki

 Presentations 101

-Page history last edited by Katie 3 mos ago
+Page history last edited by Katie 10 years, 2 months ago

 Presentations are changing.
 We know more now about how to give good presentations and engage our audiences.
 Presentations should no longer just be about "presenting" - to truly engage your audience you must become a "storyteller".
 The way you design your presentation can help you make this transition.
 Come and learn how to use PowerPoint in ways you may never have even thought of.